KittyGiraudel/sass-guidelines/en/_rwd.md

 </div>

 <div class="note">
-  <p>Obviously, this is a fairly simplistic breakpoint manager that will not do the trick when dealing with custom and/or multiple-checks breakpoints.</p>
-  <p>If you need a slightly more permissive breakpoint manager, may I recommend you do not reinvent the wheel and use something that has been proven effective such as <a href="https://github.com/sass-mq/sass-mq">Sass-MQ</a>, <a href="http://breakpoint-sass.com/">Breakpoint</a> or <a href="https://github.com/eduardoboucas/include-media">include-media</a>.</p>
+  <p>Obviously, this is a fairly simplistic breakpoint manager.
+If you need a slightly more permissive one, may I recommend you do not reinvent the wheel and use something that has been proven effective such as <a href="https://github.com/sass-mq/sass-mq">Sass-MQ</a>, <a href="http://breakpoint-sass.com/">Breakpoint</a> or <a href="https://github.com/eduardoboucas/include-media">include-media</a>.</p>
 </div>